square/in-app-payments-flutter-plugin/README.md

 ## Build requirements

+### Flutter

+A version of Flutter greater than 1.12 is required for v2 embedding support.
+Any application that uses v1 embeddings for android will still be backwards compatible and supported.

+### Android

 * Android minSdkVersion is API 21 (Lollipop, 5.0) or higher.
 * Android Target SDK version: API 27 (Oreo, 8.1).
 * Android SDK build tools: 26.0.3